| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: George Washington was the first U.S. President and set many early precedents.
+Rationale: George Washington was the first U.S. President and set many early precedents. - What does the executive branch do?

 A. Interprets laws